oguh1-61803/biomeld-locomotion/README.md

 > # Locomotion biohybrid machines

-This implementation utilises Neuroevolution of Augmenting Topologies (NEAT) and Hypercube-based Neuroevolution of Augmenting Topologies (HyperNEAT) to design morphologies of biohybird machines focused on locomotion tasks.
+This implementation utilises Neuroevolution of Augmenting Topologies (NEAT) and Hypercube-based Neuroevolution of Augmenting Topologies (HyperNEAT) to design morphologies of biohybird machines (BHMs) focused on locomotion tasks.
 In order to represent and evaluate the morphologies generated, a physics engine is used: Voxelyze, which can be found in the following GitHub repository:

 https://github.com/skriegman/reconfigurable_organisms.

+Furthermore, the source code contained in this repository includes the implementation of NEAT and HyperNEAT, which are focused on replicating the behaviour of five mathematical functions.

 > **Architecture**